 Symptoms of Parkinson’s Disease

-• Reduced reaction - There may be reduction in mental skill which leads to slow or delayed reaction, lack of facial expression and change in voice.
+• Reduced reaction - There may be a reduction in mental skill which leads to a slow or delayed reaction, lack of facial expression, and change in voice.

 • Depression and dementia are associated with Parkinson’s disease.

-• Change in handwriting - Another symptom seen in Parkinson’s patients is reduced size of handwriting.
+• Change in handwriting - Another symptom seen in Parkinson’s patients is the reduced size of handwriting.
 Gradually, the writing becomes more crowded and reduced in size to the level of becoming illegible.